-You know it; when traveling to forge links abroad, you must think globally and act locally.
+You know it; when traveling to forge links abroad, you must make a cultural shift: think globally and act locally.

 You are proud to say that you do your best to conform to local customs.
 You follow St. Ambrose’s advice: “When in Rome do as the Romans do.
 If you are anywhere else, live as one lives there.”

 Avoid a diplomatic blunder or embarrassment as a company ambassador by taking a moment to validate your cultural quotient.

 This five question quiz is based on the top most visited cities of 2016: Bangkok, London, Paris, Dubai and New York.
 The Global Destination Cities Index is compiled by MasterCard.